 1. Lean heavily on search volume data.

 Our Amazon keyword toolgives you actionable data about the search volume of any keyword.
-The industry-leading search volume estimates it generates are constantly updated, so the data is always fresh and safe to rely on heavily.
+The industry-leading search volume estimates generated are constantly updated, so the data is always fresh and safe to rely upon.

 Each time you research a keyword, the tool will also provide exact and broad match data surrounding it.
 You can see the immediate and far-reaching impact it could potentially have on your SEO ranking, as well as the keyword’s current standing in the market.